Talk to the Team

 Composable at runtime

 Run more than one lens at a time and union the detections.
-Healthcare + multilingual + your own custom-trained lens on the same document, in one call.
-Each lens contributes its specialty; the policy engine merges and applies filter strategies.
+An English-name lens, a French-name lens, and your own custom lens on the same document, in one call, each finding the names it is best at.
+Structured identifiers are added by Phileas's pattern layer.
+The policy engine merges everything and applies filter strategies.

 Available lenses